Category of mixed plectic Hodge structures: Mixed plectic -Hodge structures and the calculation of extension groups

 \subsection{Acknowledgement}

 This article is a result of a series of workshops held at Keio University attended by the authors to understand the article \cite{NS}.
 The authors would like to thank the KiPAS program at the Faculty of Science and Technology at Keio University for continuous support for this research.
 The authors would also like to thank the coordinator Masato Kurihara of the JSPS Core-to-Core program ``Foundation of a Global Research Cooperative Center in Mathematics focused on Number Theory and Geometry'' for funding our research.
+The authors thank the referee for comments concerning the article.